1580 N. Northwest Highway, Suite 12, Park Ridge, IL 60068

 Often, it is possible to negotiate with your spouse to reach a settlement regarding real estate and other marital property.
 In a high-asset divorce involving multiple real estate properties, you could actually have more flexibility when it comes to reaching a fair agreement.
 For example, you might decide that one of you should be granted full ownership of your primary residence, while the other is granted full ownership of a second home.
 You could even decide to remain joint owners of certain properties, perhaps continuing to act as partners in a rental business or sharing use of a vacation home.
 However, you should be sure that the decision you make is financially sound and sustainable.
 If you cannot reach a satisfactory resolution regarding a certain property, a better option may be to sell it and divide the equity.
 Keep in mind, though, that if the property has increased in value under your ownership, both spouses could owe capital gains taxes on the income.

-Contact a North Shore Property Division Attorney
+Contact a Chicago Property Division Attorney